-Effective January 1, 2009, the Company adopted, the FASB issued FSP No. 142-3, "Determination of the Useful Life of Intangible Assets" (FSP No. 142-3) that amends the factors considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142-3 requires a consistent approach between the useful life of a recognized intangible asset under SFAS No. 142 and the period of expected cash flows used to measure the fair value of an asset under SFAS No. 141(R).
-The FSP also requires enhanced disclosures when an intangible asset's expected future cash flows are affected by an entity's intent and/or ability to renew or extend the arrangement.
+Effective January 1, 2009, the Company adopted an accounting standard update regarding the determination of the useful life of intangible assets.
+As codified in ASC 350-30-35, this update amends the factors considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under intangibles accounting.
+It also requires a consistent approach between the useful life of a recognized intangible asset under prior business combination accounting and the period of expected cash flows used to measure the fair value of an asset under the new business combinations accounting (as currently codified under ASC 850).
+The update also requires enhanced disclosures when an intangible asset's expected future cash flows are affected by an entity's intent and/or ability to renew or extend the arrangement.
 The adoption did not have any impact on the Company's consolidated financial statements.

-Effective January 1, 2009, the Company adopted FSP 157-2, "Effective Date of FASB Statement No. 157" (FSP 157-2).
-FSP 157-2 delayed the effective date of SFAS 157 for all non-financial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), until the beginning of the first quarter of fiscal 2009.
+In February 2008, the FASB issued an accounting standard update that delayed the effective date of fair value measurements accounting for all nonfinancial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), until the beginning of the first quarter of fiscal 2009.
 These include goodwill and other non-amortizable intangible assets.
-The adoption of SFAS 157 to non-financial assets and liabilities did not have any impact on the Company's consolidated financial statements.
+The Company adopted this accounting standard update effective January 1, 2009.
+The adoption of this update to non-financial assets and liabilities, as codified in ASC 820-10, did not have any impact on the Company's consolidated financial statements.

-Effective January 1, 2009, the Company adopted SFAS No. 141 (revised 2007), "Business Combinations" (SFAS 141(R)).
-Under SFAS 141(R), an entity is required to recognize the assets acquired, liabilities assumed, contractual contingencies, and contingent consideration at their fair value on the acquisition date.
+The FASB issued a new accounting standard update regarding business combinations.
+As codified under ASC 805, this update requires an entity to recognize the assets acquired, liabilities assumed, contractual contingencies, and contingent consideration at their fair value on the acquisition date.
 It further requires that acquisition-related costs be recognized separately from the acquisition and expensed as incurred; that restructuring costs generally be expensed in periods subsequent to the acquisition date; and that changes in accounting for deferred tax asset valuation allowances and acquired income tax uncertainties after the measurement period be recognized as a component of provision for taxes.
 In addition, acquired in-process research and development is capitalized as an intangible asset and amortized over its estimated useful life.
-For Intuitive, SFAS 141(R) is effective on a prospective basis for all business combinations for which the acquisition date is on or after the beginning of January 1, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired contingencies under SFAS 109.
-With the adoption of SFAS 141(R), any tax related adjustments associated with acquisitions that closed prior to January 1, 2009 will be recorded through income tax expense, whereas the previous accounting treatment would require any adjustment to be recognized through the purchase price.
-Since we have not had any acquisition since January 1, 2009.
-SFAS 141 (R) has not had an impact on our consolidated financial statements.
+This accounting standard will be applicable should the Company have an acquisition in the future.